mistertest/cloud-choice/README.md

 - New platforms : Luna, Psnow, Pleio
 - Add to the Wishlist
 - An overview of the games that will leave the platforms
+- An overview of new games added
+- Nottifications for new games
+- Links to kinguin and G2a
+- Url sharing links